w8be/OpenSkyDash/README.md

 **A real-time dashboard for amateur radio.**

 SkyDash brings local weather, lightning tracking, and solar indicies into a single browser-based interface.
-Run it locally on a Raspberry Pi.
+Run it locally on a Raspberry Pi or locally on a Windows (x64) device.

 **📝 License:** MIT — See [LICENSE](LICENSE)